SteakEnthusiast/SteakEnthusiast.github.io/source/_posts/Deobfuscating-Javascript-via-AST-An-Introduction-to-Babel.md

 # Why use Babel for Deobfuscation?

-So, why should we use use Babel as a deobfuscation tool as opposed to other static analysis tools like Regex?
+So, why should we use Babel as a deobfuscation tool as opposed to other static analysis tools like Regex?

-Here's a few reasons:
+Here are a few reasons:

 1. **Ast is less error-prone.**

-   - For large chunks of code, writing transfomrations can become incredibly tedious due to the edge cases.
-For example, a it's difficult to account for scope and state of variables when using regex.
+   - For large chunks of code, writing transformations can become incredibly tedious due to the edge cases.
+For example, it's difficult to account for the scope and state of variables when using regex.
 For example, two different variables can share the same name if they're in different scopes:

 ```javascript
 //Scope 1: